-NOTE: The NBSCIA reserves the right to change program delivery processes, eligibility requirements, funding levels, assessment criteria, and reporting requirements.
-Please ensure you are using the most current version of the Program Applicant Guidelines as shown in the page footer.
+NOTE: Agriculture and Agri-food Canada (AAFC) introduced changes to the On-Farm Climate Action Fund (OFCAF) effective April 1, 2024.
+As an implementation partner, NBSCIA reserves the right to change program delivery processes, eligibility requirements, funding levels, assessment criteria, and reporting requirements.

+Please ensure you are using the most current version of the OFCAF Program Guidelines as shown in the page footer as: 2_NBSCIA_OFCAF_Program-Guidelines_2024-2025_Feb_9_2024 .